Firewall Configuration for Secure Networks

 Apart from these, the IP’s which are used by “Outbound IPs for the Eagle Eye Bridge”, also need to be allowed.

-Eagle Eye utilized the 2.centos.pool.ntp.org server for NTP.
+Eagle Eye utilizes the 2.centos.pool.ntp.org server for NTP.
 Usually through port 223 as is the standard.

 For support please email: support@een.com